-The priorities set out in Appendix A form part of our wider Work Plan.
+The priorities form part of our wider Work Plan.
 This work is divided into the following key areas:

-• Transport and Environment
+- Transport and Environment

 - Crime and Public Protection

 - Housing and Planning

 - Schools and Children's Services

 - Welfare, Empowerment and Inclusion

 - Health and Adult Social Care

 - Grants and Community Services

 - Skills and Employment

 - Business, Europe and Good Growth

 - Finance Resourcing and Improvement

 - Devolution and Public Service Reform

 - London Regional Employers

-Our work plan is set out at Appendix 2 (see attached - not yet complete pending Chair meetings with portfolio holders).
+Our work plan is set out as Annex 1 (not yet complete pending Chair meetings with portfolio holders).